![]() |

 So what has happened and continues to happen in the UK ?
 Has the UK really had less time in which to achieve results, or is just that no real effort has been expended in cycling ?
 Why has progress been so slow that it can't be measured at all ?
 Where were the campaigners during all this time ?
 Have they not had time to respond to the lack of progress ?

-But the Cambridge Cycling Campaign is actually a relative newcomer to campaigning.
+But the Cambridge Cycling Campaign is, like many smaller groups, actually a relative newcomer to campaigning.
 London Cycling Campaign was founded in 1978.
-35 years has passed since they began their campaign for London's cyclists.
+35 years have passed since they began their campaign for London's cyclists.

 This post was prompted by the text quoted in the first paragraph, written by someone who often speaks out on behalf of CTC.
 It's a common claim in the UK, and I'm not rounding on this individual, but CTC itself should know better.
 In cycling terms, CTC is an incredibly ancient organisation.
 Founded in 1878, they're one of the very oldest cycling organisations on the planet and have had a whopping 135 years in which to campaign for cyclists.
 That's eight times as long as it took to transform the Netherlands.
 Unlike the newer organisations, CTC has been there fighting for cyclists, for the entire post-second-world-war period over which cycling has declined.